“Human suffering anywhere concerns men and women everywhere” – Elie Wiesel

 If you are planning a visit to Kraków soon, we highly recommend you book your Wieliczka Salt Mine Tour in advance of your trip.

 Our main motivation for choosing this city break was to visit the Auschwitz museum.
 You can choose to navigate the concentration camps alone, which is advisable if you like to move at your own pace, but the tour guides are really invaluable and extremely passionate about what they do.
-Tours are conducted in a variety of languages so the time slot you get is largely dependent upon this.
-You can book directly via the Auschwitz website, or if the slot you want is gone from the online sale, simply ask your hotel to book with a tour company, just as we did.
-We advise you take the 2-hour bus journey to mentally prepare yourself for the most heart-rending museum you will ever experience.
+Book free cancellation Auschwitz tours and tickets here.

 If you enjoyed reading An Eye-opening Experience, please like and share it with others so they can enjoy reading it too.